 YWHAH (Tyrosine 3-Monooxygenase/Tryptophan 5-Monooxygenase Activation Protein Eta) is a Protein Coding gene.
-Diseases associated with YWHAH include schizophrenia and early-onset schizophrenia.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Diseases associated with YWHAH include Schizophrenia and Early-Onset Schizophrenia.
+Among its related pathways are mTOR Pathway and CNTF Signaling.
 GO annotations related to this gene include protein heterodimerization activity and actin binding.
-An important paralog of this gene is YWHAZ.
+An important paralog of this gene is YWHAG.

 UniProtKB/Swiss-Prot for YWHAH Gene